zbattaglia/we-can-ride/README.md

 # We Can Ride

 The purpose of this application is to help coordinate volunteers by creating a scheduling management framework.
+Below you will find instructions for getting the app set up, and included in the documentation.pdf file are instructions for using and navigating the app as both an admin and a volunteer.

 ### Prerequisites